2023 ABSA Cup

-The 2023 ABSA Cup will be the 16th edition of the annual knock-out competition in Zambian football contested by 6 teams from the Super League and the top 2 teams from the National Division One following the conclusion of match day 17 of the 2022–23 season.

-It will be the 4th edition under the "ABSA Cup" name following ABSA's completed acquisition of the African assets and operations of Barclays in 2018.
+The 2023 Absa Cup was the 16th edition of the annual knock-out competition in Zambian football contested by the top 6 teams from the Super League and the top 2 teams from the National Division One following the conclusion of match day 17 of the 2022–23 season.
+It was also the 4th edition under the "Absa Cup" name following Absa's completed acquisition of the African assets and operations of Barclays in 2018.

-NAPSA Stars are defending champions after beating Red Arrows 1–0 to win the previous edition's title in 2022.
+NAPSA Stars were defending champions after defeating Red Arrows 1–0 to win the previous edition's title. but failed to qualify for this edition after finding themselves in 11th place in the standings mid-season.